-- to repeat any kind of improper request, regardless the type of the first one - to request an illegal substitution and this error is discovered before the next service - to delay the game by asking the referee's permission to fasten footwear - to repeat a late (after the whistle for service, but before the service hit) Libero replacement - to request floor mopping, which is considered as an intentional delay by the referees - 2.
+- to repeat any kind of improper request, regardless the type of the first one

+- to request an illegal substitution and this error is discovered before the next service - to repeat a late (after the whistle for service, but before the service hit) Libero replacement - to fail to replace the Libero who rotates to position 4, and this situation creates a delay to the game - 2.
 The referees should prevent all unintentional or intentional delays by the teams.